Tight End, Chicago Bears

 It wasn’t until after Graham graduated with his bachelors in marketing and management that he decided to stay to pursue a master’s degree and try out football.
 Since then, his football accomplishments have continued to grow, mirroring his expanding fan base.

 After a highly remarkable first season with the Saints, Graham was voted to receive the 2011 Ed Block Courage Award, recognizing players who overcome adversity and voted by team members.
 In 2012, he became second all-time for most receiving yards and receiving touchdowns by a tight end in a single season.
 The same year he was ranked #14 on the NFL Top 100, a poll of the league's best players by the athletes and coaches.
 To date, Graham is a three-time Pro Bowl Selection.
 In 2015, Graham was traded to the Seattle Seahawks.
+In 2018, Graham joined the Green Bay Packers where he teamed up with Pro Bowl Quarterback Aaron Rodgers.
+Recently Graham signed with the Chicago Bears during the NFL's 2020 free agency period.

 An extremely popular and well-regarded member of the locker room, Jimmy Graham continues to receive his unlikely success with great humility and gratitude.
 With an unwavering belief that hard work and dedication can overcome life’s hardships, Graham is the absolute personification of triumph over circumstance.